harrisonmg/moku/examples/README.md

 `cargo doc --open --document-private-items --example blinky`

 ## event_queue
-Shows a very basic implementation of an event queue with event transitions defined in a centralized location.
+A basic implementation of an event queue with event transitions defined in a centralized location.

+## test_mock
+A basic usage of conditional compilation to substitute a test mock into a state machine.